How to guides

 On this page, we talk you through the importance of cleaning your piece of jewellery and preparing it for polishing, our top tools for hand polishing and how to use a power tool to create a high shine.
 Not only that, we tell you how you can take your piece to the next level of shiny!

 Polishing is such an important part of jewellery making and achieving a great finish really can elevate your work to the next level.
-The art of polishing is very involved with many, many facets and techniques – traditionally, polishing apprenticeships could last as long as three to five years.
 Excellent results can be achieved by polishing with machinery but with a little patience and the right tools, hand polishing can also provide a superb finish.

 You can buy all the sanding, cleaning and polishing supplies you need online with Kernowcraft.